Austyns/sqlite-to-json-python/README.md

 ```
 	...
-	# connect to the SQlite databases
+	# modify path to sqlite db
-	connection = sqlite3.connect("path/to/sqlite/db")
+	pathToSqliteDb = 'path/to/db.sqlite3'
 	...
 ```